HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-04-state-and-payment-channels.md

 further_reads: [mastering_lightning, till_its_lightning_fast, general_state_channel_networks, counterfactual, lightning_network, raiden_network, bolt]
 ---

-A common criticism of blockchain tech is that it doesn't scale in a decentralized setting and therefore won't be able to support mainstream adoption.
-Now there are different ways to scale blockchains and increase their throughput, but what if we can create more interaction leveraging the security of blockchain with the capacity we already have available?
+A common criticism of blockchain technology is that it doesn't scale in a decentralized setting and therefore won't be able to support mainstream adoption.
+Now there are different ways to scale blockchains and increase their throughput, but what if we can allow for more interaction leveraging the security of blockchain with the capacity we already have available?
 Meet layer-two transactions on payment or state channels.

 ![Scaling](/assets/post_files/technology/expert/1.5-DAGs/scaling_dag_D.jpg)

 We already talked about scalability in several of our previous articles.
 We introduced [sidechains]({{ site.baseurl }}{% post_url /technology/expert/2022-01-04-expanding-blockchain-with-sidechains %}) as a scaling approach that allows to spread the workload otherwised performed by a single set of nodes on the mainchain to several sets of nodes, each responsible for their own sidechain.

-We also talked about [Directed Acyclic Graphs (DAGs)]({{ site.baseurl }}{% post_url /technology/expert/2022-01-06-a-relative-the-dag %}) that hold the potential to dynamically adjust the on-chain (or "on-DAG") throughput by introducing a new type of data structure supporting two-dimensionality in an otherwise one-dimensional blockchain world.
+We also talked about [Directed Acyclic Graphs (DAGs)]({{ site.baseurl }}{% post_url /technology/expert/2022-01-06-a-relative-the-dag %}) that hold the potential to dynamically adjust the on-chain (or "on-DAG") throughput by introducing a new type of data structure supporting two-dimensionality in an otherwise mostly one-dimensional blockchain world.

 Here, we will cover another highly promising approach to make blockchains security promise accessible to a larger user-base - payment and state channels.
 The general idea is as follows: two users place funds in a channel.
-Now the participants can send funds back and forth by exchanging signed transactions (TXs) which are NOT broadcast to the blockchain, although they would be considered valid transactions.
+Now the participants can send funds back and forth by exchanging signed transactions (TXs) which are NOT broadcast to the blockchain.
 Only when participants are done transacting do they use the blockchain to settle their current balances.
-That way, they can exchange an arbitrary amount of transactions while placing only two of them on-chain: the channel-opening and closing transaction.
+That way, they can exchange an arbitrary amount of transactions while placing only two of them on-chain: the channel opening and closing transaction.

 Payment channels are no trivial topic and there are many different projects working on them.
 In order to cover the process from opening a channel, to updating its balance and lastly closing it we will, for the most part of this article, focus on the best-known and most active payment channel implementation: the Lightning Network.
 Afterward we will give a glimpse into the rest of the state channel world.